qwertie/home/misc/Atlas-Shrugged-summary.md

 > [...]
 "Then you know what they felt, all the men who quit, and what it was that they loved when they gave up."

-> "Francisco, " she asked, not looking at him, her head bent, "why did you ask me whether I could have given it up twelve years ago?"
+> "Francisco," she asked, not looking at him, her head bent, "why did you ask me whether I could have given it up twelve years ago?"

 > [...]
 "That was the night I gave up d'Anconia Copper."